speckly/sp-games/README.md

-# Backend Development Module Assignment 2, p2205810
+# Backend Development Module Assignment 2

+> [!WARNING]
+> Built to demonstrate full-stack development skills rather than secure coding.
+Validation is not fully implemented here

 # Setup
 > Remote hosts are not supported